Dr Adél Pásztor

 Dr Pásztor has a publication record in two substantive areas, namely the sociology of (higher) education and international migration.
 Her current research interests focus specifically on doctoral education and international student mobility.
 Recently she conducted research on international doctoral students studying at elite universities in the UK and a British Academy funded project on access to doctoral study.
 The findings, showing that doctoral education opportunities in the UK are strongly determined by UG educational choices, leading to strong path-dependencies and reinforcing existing institutional hierarchies, generated considerable interest from policy makers and the media.
-Currently she is developing a new projects on the topic of: Academic careers in the age of neoliberal university.
+Currently she is developing a new project on: Academic careers in the age of neoliberal university.

 Adél teaches the core research methods modules within the department.
 She also offers a postgraduate module on social divisions, and an optional module on educational inequalities in a global age while supervising both undergraduate and postgraduate students.
 Recently, she has won the NUSU Teaching Excellence Award in the category of: Taught Supervisor of the Year (2017).
-She is also the Admission Tutor for Sociology (since 2017; previously, Outreach and Engagement Officer, 2013-6) and the convenor of the Power, Inequality and Citizenship cluster.
+She is also the Admission Tutor for Sociology (since 2017; previously, Outreach and Engagement Officer, 2013-6) and acted as the convenor of the Power, Inequality and Citizenship cluster (2015-17).